lcorr8/rails-videolib/multiple-users-notes.md

   -how many ratings will you be allowed to leave a video?: only one -are video ratings reasons from other users useful to you? :maybe, but only yours should show -who can delete sections? only when they are empty?: admins only, once they are empty.

+Pundit:
+  users, videos, sections, watched join table, ratings join table,
+  - add pundit to gemfile. gem 'pundit'
+  - include Pundit, in the application controller above the protect from forgery.
+  -bundle install
+  -run the generator rails g pundit:install
+  -restart rails to pickup changes
+  -stub out policies:
+    normal users: are allowe to view non flatiron videos. or flatiron public videos. flatiron students: allowed to see private flatiron videos.
+    admin: allowed to edit sections and videos.
+  -create policy files in the app/policies directory.
+    class VideoPolicy < ApplicationPolicy
+    end
+  - generate migration to add role to users table. rails generate migration AddRoleToUsers role:integer

+  -implement the policy within the controller by using authorize.
+    def update
+      @video = Video.find(1)
+      authorize @video
+      #perform the update
+      end
+  -implement the policy within the views by using the policy constructing helper pundit offers
+    <% if policy(@post).update? %>
+      <%= link_to "Edit post", edit_post_path(@post) %>
+    <% end %>
+  -add flatiron attribute to videos so videos can be scoped by pundit.
+  -implement scope by adding a class Scope < Scope inside your policy class.
+Then write the resolve scopes
+    def resolve
+      if user.admin?
+        scope.all
+      else
+        scope.where(:published => true)
+      end
+    end
+  -implement the scope within the views by using the policy scope helper
+    <% policy_scope(@user.videos).each do |video| %>
+      <p><%= link_to video.name, video_path(video) %></p>
+    <% end %>

+  -add role enum to user model
+  -write policy governing user model
+    -normal: can read all videos and sections. can add videos and section.
+    -admin: can edit, and delete all videos and sections.
+  -add authentication and authorization filters to user's controller. only administrators can update or destroy users.